dappnode/DAppNodeDocs/docs/user/faq/general.md

   <summary>Who can help me if I run into a problem?</summary>
   <div>
     <div>
-If you have an issue with your DAppNode, we recommend using the <a href="https://discord.com/invite/dappnode">DAppNode discord channel</a> or the <a href="https://forum.dappnode.io/">DAppNode forum</a>.
+If you have an issue with your Dappnode, we recommend using the <a href="https://discord.com/invite/dappnode">Dappnode discord channel</a> or the <a href="https://forum.dappnode.io/">Dappnode forum</a>.
 The community will always try to help.
 <br /><br />
-If its something a bit more technical, you can also go to DAppNode Github repository and open an issue there.
+If its something a bit more technical, you can also go to Dappnode Github repository and open an issue there.
 </div>
   </div>
 </details>

 <details>
-  <summary>How can I secure my DAppNode?</summary>
+  <summary>How can I secure my Dappnode?</summary>
   <div>
     <div>
 Change all the default passwords, including the Wi-Fi and admin password.
 You'll be prompted to change the admin password when you access the UI for the first time.